 Dizziness: Light-Headedness and Vertigo

 - Light-headedness is a feeling that you are about to faint or "pass out."
-Although you may feel dizzy, you do not feel as though you or your surroundings are moving.
-Light-headedness often goes away or improves when you lie down.
-If light-headedness gets worse, it can lead to a feeling of almost fainting or a fainting spell (syncope).
+You may feel dizzy.
+But you don't feel as though you or your surroundings are moving.
+The feeling often goes away or improves when you lie down.
+If it gets worse, it can lead to a feeling of almost fainting or to a fainting spell (syncope).
 You may sometimes feel nauseated or vomit when you are light-headed.

 - Vertigo is a feeling that you or your surroundings are moving when there is no actual movement.
 You may feel as though you are off balance, spinning, whirling, falling, or tilting.
-When you have severe vertigo, you may feel very nauseated or vomit.
-You may have trouble walking or standing, and you may lose your balance and fall.
+You may feel very nauseated or vomit.
+You may have trouble walking or standing.
+And you may lose your balance and fall.

-It is common to feel light-headed from time to time.
-Brief episodes of light-headedness are not usually the result of a serious problem.
-Light-headedness often is caused by a momentary drop in blood pressure and blood flow to your head that occurs when you get up too quickly from a seated or lying position (orthostatic hypotension).
-Ongoing light-headedness may mean you have a more serious problem that needs to be evaluated.
+It's common to feel light-headed from time to time.
+Brief bouts of light-headedness aren't usually caused by a serious problem.
+Light-headedness often is caused by a quick drop in blood pressure and blood flow to your head.
+This can occur when you get up too quickly from a seated or lying position (orthostatic hypotension).
+Light-headedness that lasts may mean that you have a more serious problem that needs to be checked.

 - Vomiting, diarrhea, fevers, and other illnesses that cause dehydration.

 - Very deep or rapid breathing (hyperventilation).